 The good news is, it’s simple and straightforward, and inexpensive, to make your own rose water and rose oil.
 Even better — since you control what goes in (and what doesn’t go in!) to your product, you can be sure you’ll wind up with a 100% organic, pure rose product.

 Let’s start with rose water.
-As mentioned, it’s very easy to make, with minimal materials needed.
+As mentioned, it’s very easy to learn how to make rose water, with minimal materials needed.
 Here is what you need to get started:

 - Fresh, organic roses (at least 4): It’s best to make sure the roses you select are organic, so that you’re not polluting your skin with pesticide-tainted rose extract.
-You can also buy dried, natural organic roses on Amazon.
-We like these organic rose petals by TooGet.
+Do dried rose petals work?
+Absolutely – You can also buy dried rose petals from natural organic roses on Amazon.
+We like these organic dried rose petals by TooGet.

 - A large pot with lid: The lid should be slightly cone shaped, so that the water droplets fall down it when inverted.
 A flat lid will not work for this project.
 We like the Utopia Kitchen Quart Non-Stick Saucepan.